I have been involved in the GRP industry for more than 15 years, working in the machine manufacturing and product design installation.

 At the beginning of my GRP career, I was in charge of the design and installation of Continuous Filament Winding (CFW) lines, working for a specialised company called VEM SPA.
 During that time, I successfully installed more than 35 plants around the world.

-I created, together with my partner Fabio Fracasso, the Effective Filament Winding® (EFW) method, the first ever industrial approach which allows for profit optimization in the filament winding industry.
+I created, together with my partner Fabio Fracasso, the Effective Filament Winding® (EFW) technology, the first ever industrial approach which allows for profit optimization in the filament winding industry.

-In order to reach and realize this method, I founded TOPFIBRA and created a new concept of the filament winding lines to efficiently implement the EFW method, ensuring a profit making turnkey plant.
+In order to reach and realise this technology, I founded TOPFIBRA and created a new concept of the filament winding lines to efficiently implement the EFW® technology, ensuring a profit making turnkey plant.

 At first, it was difficult to get this project started.
 The main reasons for that were the filament winding market beliefs, since many experts of the sector continuously say that the good times are going to return.
 And that there is no needed to change the industrial approach of the GRP manufacturing.

-Fortunately, today, after we have been implementing the EFW method combined with the upgrades in different existing plants and installed new turnkey plants, our hard work and our determination to help the GRP market have been fully repaid by our customers’ satisfaction.
+Fortunately, today, after we have been implementing the EFW® technology combined with the upgrades in different existing plants and installed new turnkey plants, our hard work and our determination to help the GRP market have been fully repaid by our customers’ satisfaction.